Building an Internship Program at an Innovative Company

 Developing interns into leaders

-Beyond Limits, says Portugal, wants to build an awareness of AI beyond the stereotypes.
-“Sometimes people think the robots are going to come and they’re going to take over and slave all of humanity.
+Beyond Limits, says Portugal, wants to build awareness of AI beyond the stereotypes.
+“Sometimes people think the robots are going to come and they’re going to take over and enslave all of humanity.
 And we’re going to have to move underground to survive.
 We’re trying to move away from that and really show people how we’re using our technology to really create effective and efficient ways to work.”
 That sort of environment pushes their interns to think differently.
 And that exposure alone to an innovative space can prime interns for being innovative leaders.

 In addition, Portugal says they focus on developing interns into leaders by focusing on their emotional intelligence.
 “They have the technical capabilities.
-We’ve given them projects where they’ve already shown us that they’re technical capable.”
+We’ve given them projects where they’ve already shown us that they’re technically capable.”

 Perhaps most impressive, however, is that the interns receive executive coaching—on day two.
 The coach did a workshop and they built a project charter.
 “They started talking about roles that everyone was going to do, so everyone knew that it was going to be a team effort.”
 The feedback Portugal heard was that the experience was “incredible.”
 Interestingly, the most positive feedback came from those on the technical side: the software engineers and data scientists.
 Those interns who came through an MBA program had already been exposed to that sort of coaching, but “on the engineering side, they were like, we have never experienced this in any classes.”

 “The mission of the program is to develop leaders,” says Portugal.
 “There’s no way we can achieve this without giving them this extra step.
 Everybody needs to be a leader.
 It’s not about one person and the results of any one person.
 It’s about the entire team and what they’re trying to accomplish.”